IndrakumarK/UG-BAAR-Uncertainty-Gated-Boundary-Aware-Attention-Reprojection/README.md

 ## 📌 Notes

 * This repository is intended for **research and academic use**.
-* Dataset files are not included and must be obtained separately.
 * The code is modular and can be extended to other medical image segmentation tasks.